Carbonell Awards

 The Carbonell Awards recognize excellent theater in the South Florida region of the United States annually.
 The awards are named after the sculptor Manuel Carbonell, who designed the bronze and marble award that is given to the winners.
 Voting is conducted by three panels of ten members each.
 The program additionally awards college scholarships of $1,000 each to deserving high school students in South Florida.
+In 2020, the Carbonell Awards were cancelled due to COVID-19.
+Since 2021, the Carbonell Award have been held at the Lauderhill Performing Arts Center.

 Awards are given "to recognize and honor excellence in theater and the arts" in the following categories: